Skip to main content

 ROI Analysis

 One year after graduation, Colorado Christian University graduates earn a median of $44,478, which is slightly higher than the in-state tuition cost of $39,266.
-However, the median earnings five years after graduation drop to $41,623.
-Ten years after graduation, median earnings increase to $50,416.
-The median debt for graduates is $28,312.
+However, five years after graduation, earnings decrease to $41,623.
+Ten years after graduation, earnings increase to $50,416.
+The median debt for graduates is $28,312, and 41.9% of students receive financial aid.

 Generated from College Scorecard & IPEDS data